remodlai/Flowise/memory-bank/api-documentation-review-checklist.md

 9. **Variable Syntax**: Syntax for variables in custom functions was inconsistently documented (e.g., `$variableName` vs. `$[variableName]`)
 10. **Module Reuse**: Some endpoints rely on controllers and services from other modules (e.g., node-icons and node-load-methods use the nodes module functionality)
 11. **Error Handling Behavior**: Some modules have specific error handling behavior that wasn't fully documented (e.g., returning empty arrays instead of errors)
+12. **Missing Endpoint Documentation**: Some modules had only partial documentation for their endpoints

 ## Next Steps

 1. Continue reviewing modules based on priority
-2. Focus on critical API endpoints next (nodes, nvidia-nim, etc.)
+2. Focus on critical API endpoints next (nvidia-nim, openai-assistants, etc.)
 3. Establish patterns to apply across similar endpoints
 4. Update all OpenAPI fragments to use consistent reference patterns